tiptonspiderj/Passman/README.md

 ## Description

-This project was made using the Eclipse IDE along with the e(fx)clipse plugin.
-I also used Scenebuilder to create the *.fxml files in the project.
+This application is built using Scene Builder,
+Java, and Intellij.
+It was built as a part of my own interests in having a safe program where I was the author.
+I don't really trust these large companies to store my personal information.
+Thus, I made a solution for myself.
+Using this app in combination with my password generator app will keep your online profile secure.
 The application uses AES encryption to secure your information.
 I left the choice up to the user when to encrypt/decrypt info and where to load and save the information on your computer.
-There are still a few logical things I need to fix to prevent user error.
-Those will be finished shortly.

 ## Getting Started